elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/go-live.md

     * **How?** Ask the administrator to destroy the environment and restore from off-site backups.
 Check if your application is back up and its data is restored as expected.
     * **Desired outcome**: Measured recovery point and recovery time is acceptable.
     * **Possible resolution**: Ensure you store application either in PersistentVolumes -- these are backed up by default in Compliant Kubernetes -- or a managed database hosted inside Compliant Kubernetes.
+- [ ] Redeployment of the application from scratch works.
+    * **Why?** This ensures that no tribal knowledge exists and your Git repository is truly the only source of truth.
+    * **How?** Ask your administrator to "reset" the environment, i.e., remove all container images, remove all cached container images, remove all Kubernetes resources, etc. Redeploy your application.
+    * **Desired outcome**: Measured setup time is acceptable.
+    * **Possible resolutions**: Make sure to add all code and Kubernetes manifests to your Git repository.
+Make sure that relevant documentation exists.